National Shooting Horse Association

 Lesson Levels: Built From Real-World Instruction

-They are most commonly used within lesson programs, where progress can be observed and adjusted over time.
+They are most commonly used in lesson settings, where progress can be observed and adjusted over time.
 Lesson Levels are not competition rankings, certifications, or requirements, and they do not replace existing classifications.
-They exist to support instruction—nothing more, and nothing less.

-Instructor Toolkit & Resources
+Instructor Tools & Resources

-Foundational Instructor Toolkit resources are publicly available.
-A Professional Instructor Toolkit is also available for instructors who want deeper teaching guidance, integrated materials, and readiness decision tools.
-Use as much or as little as is helpful.
+Many of these foundational resources are available free through the NaSHA Resource Center.
+A Pro Instructor Toolkit is also available for those who want deeper teaching guidance, integrated materials, and additional decision-support tools.

 Use and Attribution